-What to look for: When deciding among the dozens of merchant services providers, there are a number of factors business owners must consider, including how difficult the provider makes it to be approved, the startup and monthly costs, the equipment offered, and the provided customer-service options.
+What to look for: When deciding among the dozens of merchant services providers, there are a number of factors business owners must consider, including how difficult it is to be approved, the startup and monthly costs, the equipment offered, and the customer-service options provided.
 For businesses that want to sell products or services from their website, it is important to make sure the merchant services provider has all the Internet-based features, such as virtual terminals and payment gateways, that will be needed.

-Who it’s for: Mobile credit card processors are best suited for merchants who want to be able accept credit cards anytime, anyplace.
-Some examples are repairmen, food trucks and street vendors, as well as brick-and-mortar stores that want the option of accepting credit and debit cards away from the cash register.
+Who should use it: Mobile credit card processors are best suited for merchants that want to be able to accept credit cards anytime, anyplace.
+Some examples are repairmen, food trucks and street vendors, as well as brick-and-mortar stores that want the option to accept credit and debit cards away from the cash register.

 Merchant account: Just like merchant services providers, mobile credit card processors have their customers set up a merchant account to receive credit and debit card payments.
 The only difference is that these accounts can receive and process payments wirelessly.

-Equipment: Just as retail stores need their own equipment to swipe credit cards, so do mobile businesses.
+Equipment: Mobile businesses need their own equipment to swipe credit cards, just as retail stores do.
 To accept credit cards via mobile devices, you will need a compatible smartphone or tablet — typically iOS or Android — a card reader that plugs directly into the device, and the accompanying app from the provider.
 The smartphone or tablet then becomes a credit card payment terminal, complete with a swiper and other tools as a regular register.

-Cost: Mobile credit card processors have a fee structure similar to regular merchant services providers.
-Costs include:
+Cost: Mobile credit card processors have a fee structure similar to that of regular merchant services providers.
+Some costs include the following:

-- Transaction fees (ranging from 0.38 percent to 3 percent plus 10 cents to 30 cents per transaction)
+Transaction fees (range from 0.38 percent to 3 percent, plus 10 cents to 30 cents per transaction)

 Security: In addition to obeying the PCI Data Security Standards, the best mobile credit card processors use websites that have both Secure Sockets Layer (SSL) protocol and encryption keys.
-In addition, the individual apps the business owner uses to accept the debit and credit cards often are password-protected and include additional safety measures, should the mobile device be lost or stolen.
+In addition, the individual apps the business owner uses to accept the debit and credit cards often are password-protected and include additional safety measures in case the mobile device is lost or stolen.

-Pros and cons: Being able to accept credit cards anywhere benefit both businesses and consumers.
+Pros and cons: The ability to accept credit cards anywhere benefits both businesses and consumers.
 Not only does it promise significant revenue streams, but the convenience also enables businesses to provide better and faster customer service.
-By having mobility options, they're free to collect payments from anywhere in the business — think Apple and Nordstrom — not just at the cash register.
+By having mobility options, they're free to collect payments from anywhere in the store — think Apple and Nordstrom — not just at the cash register.
 The major drawback is the fees.
-Business owners need to weigh their need for accepting credit and debit cards wirelessly versus the money it costs to do so.
-One important thing to consider is your customer base — if there aren't many customers wanting to make mobile debit or credit card purchases, the added cost of mobile credit processors may not be worth it.
+Business owners need to weigh their need for accepting credit and debit cards wirelessly versus the cost to do so.
+One important consideration is your customer base — if there aren't many customers who want to make mobile debit or credit card purchases, the added cost of mobile credit card processors may not be worth it.

 What to look for: There are a variety of mobile credit card processors, so it is important to compare the options before choosing one.
-Things to consider include monthly and individual transaction fees and the type of equipment the processor offers.
+Important considerations include monthly and individual transaction fees, and the type of equipment the processor offers.
 Whether it be an iOS, Android or BlackBerry device, it is critical for mobile businesses to make sure the equipment the mobile credit card processor provides is compatible with the type of mobile device they use.
 Among the transaction features mobile business owners should look for are the ability to capture signatures directly onto a mobile device and calculate sales tax, accept tips, manage customer info, and email or text receipts to customers.

-Small businesses not wanting to deal with merchant services providers have another option in the form of third-party processors that allow for online credit card processing.
-Online credit card processors handle all a business's debit and credit card services online without the need for a merchant account.
+Small businesses that don't want to deal with merchant services providers have another option in the form of third-party processors that allow for online credit card processing.
+Online credit card processors handle all of a business's debit and credit card services online, without the need for a merchant account.
 In addition to offering online businesses the ability to place payment buttons directly on their website, many third-party providers now offer mobile card readers that can attach to smartphones and other mobile devices for in-store purchases, many of which also capture signatures right on the device.
-With this relatively new credit card payments solution, third-party providers are now a possibility for many more businesses than just those run online.
+With this relatively new credit card payments solution, third-party providers are now a possibility for many types of companies, rather than just online businesses.

-Who it’s for: Any type of business — including brick-and-mortar, mobile and e-commerce businesses — can use third-party providers.
+Who should use it: Any type of business — including brick-and-mortar, mobile and e-commerce businesses — can use third-party providers.
 They are best suited for businesses that either have bad credit or don't do many credit and debit card transactions each month.